Walkinshaw Cowan

-Walkinshaw Cowan (25 December 1808 – 22 January 1888) was private secretary to Western Australian Governors John Hutt, Andrew Clarke and Frederick Irwin, then in 1848 he became Guardian of Aborigines and a justice of the peace, and then resident magistrate at York from 1863 to 1887.
+Walkinshaw Cowan (25 December 1808 – 22 January 1888) was private secretary to Western Australian Governors John Hutt, Andrew Clarke and Frederick Irwin, then in 1848 he became Guardian of Aboriginals and a justice of the peace, and then resident magistrate at York from 1863 to 1887.

 Early years

 Walkinshaw Cowan was born on 25 December 1808 in Borrowstounness in Scotland.
 His father, Thomas Cowan, wanted him to become a merchant.
 He was indentured to Adam White & Co of Leith, served out four years and established his own business, possibly as a corn merchant, but this failed.

 Arrival in Western Australia

 Following an offer to Cowan by John Hutt, who had been appointed Western Australian Governor, to become his private secretary, Cowan emigrated to the Swan River Colony on the same ship as Hutt, Brothers, arriving on 1 January 1839, the trip costing him £320.
 Two days later, he and two fellow passengers borrowed some horses in Fremantle and rode to Perth.
 He saw "a sort of herbage which reminded me strongly of the mountain scenery of Scotland".